Updated: February 1, 2026

 Lisbon

-Lisbon offers a bustling and culturally rich cosmopolitan center and tranquil beaches surrounding the city’s coastline.
-Rent prices vary based on where the rental property is located, be it downtown Lisbon, the city center, popular neighborhoods like Príncipe Real, or residential neighborhoods like Campo de Ourique.
+Lisbon offers a bustling, culturally rich cosmopolitan center and tranquil beaches along its coastline.
+Rent prices vary based on where the rental property is located, be it popular neighborhoods like Príncipe Real or residential neighborhoods like Campo de Ourique.

-Lisbon offers some stunning apartments for rent in Portugal.
+Lisbon offers historic charm and urban appeal in some stunning apartments for rent in Portugal.
 However, the cost of Lisbon apartments for rent will vary depending on the type of property you are looking for.

-The average rental price for an apartment in Lisbon is:
+The average rent for an apartment in Lisbon is:

 One-bedroom apartment in the city center